edm00se/astro-blog/src/content/blog/2016-04-22-node-plus-nsf.md

 ---
-title: 'Using Node to Connect to a Notes/Domino NSF'
+title: "Using Node to Connect to a Notes/Domino NSF"
-description: 'we might as well get Domino in on the fun'
+description: "we might as well get Domino in on the fun"
 pubDatetime: 2016-04-22
 published: true
-tags: ['node', 'express', 'iseries', 'jdbc', 'jt400', 'notes', 'domino', 'nsf']
+tags: ["node", "express", "iseries", "jdbc", "jt400", "notes", "domino", "nsf"]
 series: node-express-iseries-nsf
 canonical_url: false
 category: node